Search for answers or browse our knowledge base.

 - Youth to Adult Health Transition

-If your child or teen needs mental health or behavioral health treatment, one of the first questions you might ask is how will I pay for it?
+If your child or teen needs mental health or behavioral health treatment you may be asking how you will pay for it?
+This article explains some of your options.

 Private Insurance

-If your family is covered by private health insurance, your health plan should cover the cost of therapy and prescription medications.
+If your family is covered by private health insurance, either through an employer or Healthcare.gov, your health plan should cover the cost of therapy and prescription medications.
+As required by the Affordable Care Act, most private insurance plans are required to cover mental health and substance abuse services at the same level as other medical services and federal mental health parity laws.

-Most private insurance plans are now required to cover mental health and substance abuse services at the same level as other medical services, as required by the Affordable Care Act.
-Be aware that private self- insured plans don’t have to cover these services, so check with your employee benefits department.
-Also, while most private insurance plans can’t deny paying for mental health or substance abuse services, they can limit which providers are covered (for example, only providers in their network) and the total number of visits per year.
+Be aware that private, self-insured plans are not required to cover these services.
+Check with your employee benefits department to make sure you have coverage.
+Also, while most private insurance plans can’t deny paying for mental health or substance-abuse services, they can limit the number of providers that are covered.
+For example, private insurance may only cover providers in their network.
+They can also limit the total number of provider visits per year.

-You will be responsible for deductibles (your up-front cost before the plan starts covering any medical services) and copays or coinsurance (a set amount per visit or percent of the bill you are responsible for paying).
+When paying for services, private insurance will still require you to be responsible for deductibles, your up-front cost before the plan starts covering any medical services.
+And if they are part of your plan, copays or coinsurance, a set amount per visit or percent of the bill you are responsible for paying.

 Private Pay

 Some therapists or other mental health providers do not accept private insurance or Medicaid.
 Clients are billed directly for services.
-However, many providers will work with families to ensure that the services are affordable.
-For example, they may have sliding fee scales (bills are based on your family’s income or ability to pay) or bills can be paid over time.
+However, these providers often work with families to ensure that the services are affordable.
+For example, they may have sliding fee scales (bills are based on your family’s income or ability to pay) or bills can be paid over a number of months.
 Before your child is seen, it may be helpful to discuss payment options with the provider or their billing staff.

 0 out of 5 stars